Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota has gone 5-5 in its last 10 contests, with a 5-5 record against the spread during that span.
+- Minnesota is 4-6 against the spread and 4-6 overall in its last 10 games.

-- The Timberwolves have gone over the total in three of their last 10 contests.
+- The Timberwolves have hit the over in four of their past 10 games.

 Nuggets vs. Timberwolves Betting Splits